Nafeesa-Yousaf/Todo-App-Backend/README.md

 ## Overview
 A secure Todo Backend API built using **FastAPI** and **PostgreSQL**.
 This application features user authentication using JWTs, refresh token rotation, token versioning for secure logouts/password changes, and complete CRUD operations for tasks and users.

+The project is configured for deployment on **Vercel** serverless functions.

 ---

 ## 🚀 Features